wp-plugins/spam-free-wordpress/readme.txt

 = Will the password update on cached post pages? =

-This has been tested on many platforms, and in many different caching scenarios.
-So far every configuration tried has been successful.
+This has been tested on many platforms, and in many different caching scenarios, so far every configuration tried has been successful.
 If a new comment will cause the page to be refreshed, then the password will be refreshed.

 = Does this plugin work in Multi-User mode? =